 Using NGINX Plus as a Reverse Proxy

-NGINX Plus introduces even more features to the open source NGINX software’s renowned web server capabilities, making NGINX Plus a full featured application delivery controller (ADC) able to take the place of proprietary hardware appliances.
+NGINX Plus introduces even more features to NGINX Open Source’s renowned web‑server capabilities, making NGINX Plus a full‑featured application delivery controller (ADC) able to take the place of proprietary hardware appliances.

 The following are just some of the features available in NGINX Plus.

 There are multiple load balancing algorithms to choose from, both weighted and unweighted.
 Session persistence is also supported.
-NGINX Plus can load balance HTTP, HTTPS, SPDY, WebSocket, FastCGI, SCGI, uwsgi, and memcached.
+NGINX Plus can load balance HTTP, HTTPS, WebSocket, FastCGI, memcached, SCGI, SPDY [obsoleted by HTTP/2, which NGINX Plus also load balances], and uwsgi.
 Read more.

 Both passive and active monitoring of backend server health is supported.
 If NGINX Plus is unable to connect to a node, that node is marked as down.
 Active health checks can also be configured to run periodically against backend nodes.
 In addition, the slow‑start feature can be used so that NGINX Plus slowly ramps up traffic to a node that has just come online, to avoid overwhelming it with a burst of heavy traffic.
 Read more.